Brindusa22/FlavourFusion-Network/README.md

 ## Testing

-I have manually tested this project by checking all the forms and submitting various inputs and thir outcomes in the admin page
+I have manually tested this project by checking all the forms and submitting various inputs and their outcomes in the admin page

 ### Validator Testing